BadIdeaFactory/biffud.com/src/pages/people/bios/justin-reese.md

   - member: false
   - accomplice: true
 avatar: justin-reese.jpg
-website:
+website: www.justinreese.com
-bluesky:
+bluesky: justin.reese.pub
-mastodon:
+mastodon: mastodon.social/@reefdog
-twitter: reefdog
 github: reefdog
 quote: “The story was gradually taking shape.
 Pilon liked it this way.
 It ruined a story to have it all come out quickly.
 The good story lay in half-told things which must be filled in out of the hearer’s own experiences.” — Tortilla Flat
 score: 1